gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

     As a general rule, an accession should not contain more than a few hundred items.

     When the accession is for a *new donation*, the items are what was donated, for example, the contents of a shoebox.
-When a new donation consists of a very large number of items, the archivist should divide the itmes among multiple accessions to make each more manageable.
+When a new donation consists of a very large number of items, the archivist should divide the items among multiple accessions to make each more manageable.

-    When the accession is from the *backlog*, the items are whatever the archivist who created the accession chose, for example, all the physical items in a binder, or all the files in a folder on the *archival hard drive*.
-If the folder has a large number of files and subfolders, the archivist should divide the files among multiple accessions to make each more manageable.
+    When the accession is from the *backlog*, the items are whatever the archivist who creates the accession chooses.
+For example, they could choose all the physical items in a binder, or all the digital files in a folder on the *archival hard drive*.
+If the folder has a large number of files, the archivist should divide the files among multiple accessions to make each more manageable.

 Accessions Database
-:   A database, separate from the Digital Archive database, that SWHPL uses to to record information about accessions and everything
+:   A database, separate from the Digital Archive database, that SWHPL uses to record information about accessions and everything
     related to them like donors and the locations of digital files.
 Learn more in the [Accessions database](#accessions-database) section.

 Accession Number